bigbluebutton/bbb-air-client/README.md

 ```

 Everytime you change the localization files (and when you first compile the client), run *build-locale.bat* to compile the localization resources.

+By default, when you run the app in debug mode, you will join the *Demo Meeting* on http://test-install.blindsidenetworks.com/, but only if you open the session first in your browser.
+The app will never call *create*, it only knows how to handle *join*.